MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 uriComponentToString('http%3A%2F%2Fcontoso.com')
 ```

-And returns this result: `"https://contoso.com"`
+And returns the result `"https://contoso.com"`

 <a name="uriHost"></a>